sfomuseum/ios-multiscreen-starter/README.md

 This is just enough to demonstrate how to load different content on different displays and to communicate between the two and between the iOS and web application layers.

+For a much more sophisticated example of what's possible have a look at Apple's [Discover WKWebView enhancements](https://developer.apple.com/videos/play/wwdc2020/10188) video from WWDC 2020.

 ## How does it work and what are the moving pieces?

 ![](docs/images/messaging.jpg)